ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 - **Adulteration**: Contanimation or failure to meet purity & quality standards
 - **Misbranding**: Including false, inaccurate, improper, or confusing labeling or if the product is harmful when used according to label directions

+---

+> The Drug Quality & Security Act (2013) expands the authority of the FDA to include compounded drugs.

 ### FDA-Initiated Recalls